nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_whatsontheboard.md

 ![Solder Bridge](images/traces_solderBridge.jpg)

 ## Schematic + More
 The C.H.I.P.
 Pro Dev Kit is open source hardware.
-Find the datasheets, mechanical drawing and schematic are in our [Github repo](https://github.com/NextThingCo/Dev_Kit-Hardware).
+Find the datasheets, mechanical drawing and schematic in our [Github repo](https://github.com/NextThingCo/Dev_Kit-Hardware).

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.